DataDog/hiring-engineers/answers.md

 ```

 ## Level 2 - Visualizing your Data
-> *Since your database integration is reporting now, clone your database integration dashboard and add additional database metrics to it as well as your test.support.random metric from the custom Agent check.*

-I cloned my database integration dashboard by using the User Interface and add test.support.random metric by using [metrics explorer ](https://app.datadoghq.com/metric/explorer)
+I clone my database integration dashboard by using the User Interface and add test.support.random metric by using [metrics explorer ](https://app.datadoghq.com/metric/explorer)
 ![datadog.conf](images/DBcloned.png)

 > *Bonus question: What is the difference between a timeboard and a screenboard?*

 I generate a timeboard and a screenboard in order to understand differencies.
 They both can show same informations but not for differents needs : Screenboard is adapted for monitoring and Timeboard for troobleshooting.

 Screenboard is as it says for screen (TV, wallboard..) it permits to have a global view or status of a service or infrastructure.
 It is flexible and customizable : you can add widgets and metrics with differing time scales.

 Timeboard is for investigation : graphs are synchronised so it's better for troubleshooting and correlation.

-> *Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
-Make sure this snapshot is sent to your email by using the @notification*

-After following instructions the snapshot appears on the [events page](https://app.datadoghq.com/event/stream) :
+After taking a snapshot, it appears on the [events page](https://app.datadoghq.com/event/stream) :
 ![datadog.conf](images/snapshot.png)

 ## Level 3 - Alerting on your Data
-> *Since you've already caught your test metric going above 0.90 once, you don't want to have to continually watch this dashboard to be alerted when it goes above 0.90 again.
-So let's make life easier by creating a monitor.*

 I go [here](https://app.datadoghq.com/monitors#create/metric) to create a monitor

-> *Set up a monitor on this metric that alerts you when it goes above 0.90 at least once during the last 5 minutes*

 ![datadog.conf](images/create_monitor.png)